Heart Improvement Plan (HIP Streets)

 Project Impacts

-By early 2025, the City of Loveland aims to begin construction, starting with underground water and stormwater utility improvements.
+By late February 2025, the City of Loveland aims to begin construction, starting with underground water and stormwater utility improvements.
 Once infrastructure improvements are complete, the City of Loveland will focus on surface improvements determined by the streetscape design.
 Between utility and streetscape improvements, each block is anticipated to take six to eight months to construct.

 Pedestrian access to 4th Street businesses will remain open throughout the project, however, the road will be closed to vehicular traffic.
 Visitors can access the corridor by parking in lots along 5th Street and by using other nearby designated on-street parking.
 Visit the downtown parking webpage for a map of available parking options.